 Other High-Risk Groups for Benzodiazepine Abuse

-A group that is at particularly high risk of benzodiazepine abuse and addiction is people receiving opioid replacement therapy with buprenorphine or methadone.
+One group of individuals that is at a particularly high risk of benzodiazepine abuse and addiction is people receiving opioid replacement therapy with buprenorphine or methadone.
 In methadone replacement patients, for example, the prevalence of benzodiazepine abuse is as high as 66% (lifetime) and 50% (current).
 Similarly, 67% of buprenorphine patients report concurrently taking benzodiazepines.
 Experts believe that the psychological distress, sleep disturbances, and withdrawal symptoms experienced by people receiving opioid addiction treatment makes them vulnerable to high rates of benzodiazepine abuse and addiction.
 What’s more, many people are under the misconception that benzodiazepines are not dangerous.

 Benzodiazepines and Polydrug Use